Do all MPTs prevent pregnancy and HIV?

 Where can I get them?
 How soon will they be available?

-Currently the condom is the only available MPT, but methods, many of which are female initiated, are in the product development pipeline.
-Once new MPTs receive FDA approval they will be available a number of ways, depending on the components of the specific product.
-Infused vaginal rings, injections, and medication will be available with a prescription, while new condom designs and vaginal films might be available over the counter.
+Currently the condom is the only available MPT, but new methods are in the product development pipeline.
+Once new MPTs receive regulatory approval they will be accessible either by prescription or over-the-counter, depending on the components of the specific product.
+Infused vaginal rings, injections, and medication will be available with a prescription, for example while new condom designs and vaginal films might be available over-the-counter.

 Why a suite of products?